Skip to main content

 #

-# Both run in parallel with their own ReAct loops
+# Both run in parallel with their own ReAct loops.

 Management Commands

-All management commands are integrated into /agent:
+All management commands are integrated under /agent:

 CommandDescription

-/agentShows active agent status and help
+/agentShows active agent status and help (does not enter agent mode without a task)

 /agent listLists all available agents